drug-design/course/docs/chapters/structure-based-design.md

 ### Lessons From HIV-1 Protease Inhibition

-The key learnings acquired in the course of this study are as follows: (1) the project took advantage of previous knowledge of other projects (renin inhibition; renin is an aspartic protease); (2) medicinal chemistry played a pivotal role in bringing data of high informational content at the beginning of the project and in enabling the design of tailor-made structures that were relatively easy to synthesize; (3) X-ray crystallography played a key role in revealing the structural features of the enzyme and the binding modes of the inhibitor.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-based-design/lessons-from-hiv-1-protease-inhibition-70a48ede'><i class='fa fa-play' aria-hidden='true'></i></button>The key learnings acquired in the course of this study are as follows: (1) the project took advantage of previous knowledge of other projects (renin inhibition; renin is an aspartic protease); (2) medicinal chemistry played a pivotal role in bringing data of high informational content at the beginning of the project and in enabling the design of tailor-made structures that were relatively easy to synthesize; (3) X-ray crystallography played a key role in revealing the structural features of the enzyme and the binding modes of the inhibitor.
 This allowed efficient design of non-peptidic structures and the rapid optimization of the lead compounds; (4) database searching provided an intermediate molecule with information of high informational content.
 Finally it paved the way for other projects to aim at converting the knowledge of a substrate or a peptide inhibitor into the structure of a non-peptidic drug.

 *[inhibitor]: Chemical substance that blocks or suppress the activity of a given enzyme.